Universality of SIS epidemics starting from small initial conditions

+\rem{\cite{SISdyn} studies the basic properties of a PDE describing the SIS dynamics on general community structures of which \eqref{eq:u} is a special case.
+The ideas presented there are heavily utilized in our proofs.
+Such systems were also studied in \cite{graphongame}.
+Furthermore, it is know to be the limit of the exact, stochastic SIS process on a sequence of dense enough graphs \cite{Delmas2023, Kuehn2022,Keliger2022}. }

-with parameters $\beta>0, \gamma \geq 0$.
-Here, $u(t,x)$ corresponds to the probability that individual $x \in [0,1]$ is infected at time $t,$ or, in the case of metapopulation models, the ratio of infected within population $x$.
-Curing happens at a constant rate $\gamma$, and a susceptible individual $x$ becomes infected at rate
+Here, $u(t,x)$ corresponds to the probability that individual $x \in [0,1]$ being infected at time $t,$ or, in the case of metapopulation models, the ratio of infected within population $x$.
+Recovery happens at a constant rate $\gamma$, and a susceptible individual $x$ becomes infected at rate

 where the integral corresponds to the number of its infected neighbours.